Merix-X/Digit-Recognition-ANN/README.md

 You will be prompted to enter the path to a 28x28 pixel image containing a handwritten digit.
 The image must:

-- Be in grayscale or RGB
+- Be black and white
 - Have a white background
 - Contain a black digit